tubearchivist/docs/mkdocs/docs/urls.md

 | URL Type | Example | Description |
 | :------- | :------ | :---------- |
 | Playlist URL | `https://www.youtube.com/playlist?list=PL96C35uN7xGLLeET0dOWaKHkAlPsrkcha` | Playlist URLs start with a *playlist* path and have a *list* parameter |

+### Old Playlists
+Some old Youtube profiles will have playlists with other lengths that here, notably some old accounts have a "Favorites" playlist, the ID starts with `FL`.
+Unfortunatly these Playlist IDs are 24 characters long.
+That collides with the length of channel IDs.
+As established above, these playlists are not supported.

 ### Playlist vs Video URLs
 While browsing YouTube videos in Playlists, you might encounter URLs looking like this: `https://www.youtube.com/watch?v=QPZ0pIK_wsc&list=PL96C35uN7xGLLeET0dOWaKHkAlPsrkcha`.
 As established above, based on the */watch* path and the *v* parameter, **Tube Archivist** will treat this as a video with the ID `QPZ0pIK_wsc` and **not** as a playlist.
 If you mean the playlist, you can easily grab the correct ID from the URL, e.g. `PL96C35uN7xGLLeET0dOWaKHkAlPsrkcha`.